Workers have a duty to maintain heat tolerance on holidays: expert

 “After one month of bed rest, the physical and functional deteriorations are amazing.
 Fitness and muscle mass are greatly reduced.
 Therefore, floating in a pool drinking beer and eating pizza for a month – whilst being idyllic for some – is very detrimental to your health and your ability to work.”

-Dr Taylor stated that employers needed to make special allowances for extremely hot weather, but there is an obligation for workers to maintain a reasonable capability to work in hot conditions.
+Dr Taylor stated that while employers needed to make special allowances for extremely hot weather there is an obligation for workers to maintain a reasonable capability to work in hot conditions.

 “There is no surprise that it’s hot in summer,” he said, adding that it’s vital employers communicate their expectations to workers.

 “Workers don’t need to shovel concrete on their holidays, but if they become sedentary for a month, then they will reduce their ability to do their job, and they will experience greater difficulty during times of elevated work-related stress,” Dr Taylor said, adding that if their diet is unhealthy and they consume excessive amounts of alcohol then the impact can be worse still.

 Dr Taylor said that as well as standard heat stress mitigation measures, management should check what workers have done on holidays to best minimise any potential heat-related illness or safety issues upon their return.